josmar-crwdstffng/angular/aio/content/guide/example-apps-list.md

 <live-example name="template-reference-variables"></live-example>

-Demonstrates Angular's template reference variables.
+Demonstrates the template reference variables in Angular.
 For more information, see [Template reference variables](guide/template-reference-variables).

 ### `<ngcontainer>`